Skip to content

 PathGood forUsually includes

-Free pathLearning, trying public hubs, and creating a simple client.Public hub discovery and an included client allowance.
+Free pathLearning, trying public hubs, and creating a simple connection.Public hub discovery and an included connection allowance.

-Workspace pathRunning owned hubs and private skill setups.Owned hubs, private skill setups, hub addresses, more clients, and help options.
+Workspace pathRunning owned hubs and private skill setups.Owned hubs, private skill setups, runtime and hub update access, hub addresses, more connections, and help options.

 If you land on Billing from a locked button or page, Billing explains why.
 For example: